kyegomez/tree-of-thoughts/README.md

 ```
 Add ` OPENAI_API_KEY='API KEY'` in the .env!

+!!!!
+For much improved performance provide custom few prompt shots in the generate thoughts and generate states! !!!!!

 And in the `examples` folder we have other examples for huggingface transformers + hugginggface pipelines

 ## Method2